xiaohai-78/xiaohai-78/README.md

 ## 🚀 About Me

-Passionate about open source and deeply focused on AI and the Java tech stack.
-I’m committed to advancing enterprise-level AI applications.
-Always open to collaboration and technical exchange!
+Passionate about open source and dedicated to advancing real-world AI solutions for enterprises.
+I thrive on innovation, value collaboration, and am always eager to exchange ideas and explore new possibilities in the AI space.

 ## 💡 Skills

-* Java / Spring / Spring Boot
 * AI application development and integration
 * Cloud-native architecture & microservices
 * Open source collaboration and community building